Documents from Vatican Archives show Pius XII deliberately ignored reports on the Holocaust

 Mass extermination, the report said, was not being carried out in Warsaw, but rather in camps that had been especially established for that purpose.

-The report specifically mentioned the murder of about 50,000 in Lvov (today’s Western Ukraine, Poland at the time) and that according to another account, 100,000 had been killed in Warsaw.
-It added chillingly that in all of eastern Poland, including areas occupied by the Russians, there remained no Jews alive.
+The report specifically mentioned the murder of about 50,000 in Lvov (today’s western Ukraine, then in Poland) and that according to another account, 100,000 had been killed in Warsaw.
+It chillingly added that in all of eastern Poland, including areas occupied by the Russians, there remained no Jews alive.

 Taylor – Roosevelt’s envoy – asked the Vatican to clarify whether it had information that could corroborate the information in the report.
 Taylor asked that, if in fact the information could be confirmed, the Holy See take action to enlist public opinion and mobilize the civilized world to put a halt to the killings.